The Frequently Asked Questions below may help answer some of your legal questions.

 - Living arrangements

 When applying for coverage through Legal Aid Alberta, you cannot choose your lawyer.
 You can tell us who you would like as your lawyer at the time of your assessment and your request will be considered.
-However, please understand that Legal Aid Alberta reserves the right to appoint a lawyer to you from an existing list of lawyers who take legal aid cases.
+However, please understand that Legal Aid Alberta reserves the right to appoint a lawyer to you from an existing list of lawyers who take legal aid matters.

 If you have a lawyer you would like to use, you need to first ask the lawyer:

-- Do you accept legal aid cases?
+- Do you accept legal aid matters?

 All youth (12 to 18 years) are eligible to receive representation by a lawyer through Legal Aid Alberta when charged with a criminal offence, as this is mandated under the Youth Criminal Justice Act.
 Contact the Legal Services Centre for assistance.